akraemer007/andrewkraemer.party/_posts/2017-03-15-i-dont-know-what-to-write.md

 I made [this](https://open.spotify.com/user/kidman007/playlist/2ZqNeGaS08ga03TmmrEVjn) playlist for you, my dear reader.
 It’s called *Distilled Friendship*.

 ### The part where I thank you
 It’s been a really good year and a half.
 Lots has happened, and I — for once in my life — had to stop myself from writing.
 Sometimes I’ve been creative and other times I’ve been lazy.
 Regardless, it’s always nice to share, and I always appreciate you reading.
 More to come soon.
+Drop me a line at kidman007@gmail.com if you would like to be added to the email list.

 Your friend,